RestAuth/server/doc/config/all-config-values.rst

    groups and other, lesser privileged services, automatically inherit memberships from the groups of the administration service.

-A :setting:`GROUP_RECURSION_DEPTH` of 3 means, that RestAuth will check 3 levels of parent groups.
+A :setting:`GROUP_RECURSION_DEPTH` of 3 means that RestAuth will check 3 levels of parent groups.
 Take this example, where ``Group A`` is a parent group of ``Group B`` and so on::